 - Accepts joint applications — You can apply with someone else, so if you have a co-applicant with better credit, that could boost your chances of getting approved.

-Read our full review of OneMain Financial personal loans to learn more.
+Read reviews of OneMain Financial personal loans to learn more.

 Best for debt consolidation: Happy Money Payoff loan